Wildebeest Migration Maasai Mara Kenya

 What is the Great Wildebeest Migration?

-The most preferable time to witness the Great Migration is within the dry season between July and October, where you can also witness the wildebeest crossing the blood-thirsty Mara River infested with crocodiles that lie in the waters in the long wait for their prey.
+The most preferable time to witness the Great Migration is during the dry season between July and October when you can also witness the wildebeest crossing the blood-thirsty Mara River infested with crocodiles that lie in the waters in the long wait for their prey.

 What a wonderful place you have to be in to get the most amazing views of wildlife.
 Loads of animals can be seen here in abundance.
 While in the country’s Masai Mara reserve, you can see various species of animals that live there in freedom within their natural habitat.